opengovsg/FormSG/README.md

 ### Running Locally

 Run the following shell command to build the Docker image from scratch.
 This will usually take 10 or so minutes.
+This command runs the backend services specified under [docker-compose.yml](docker-compose.yml) and the React frontend on the native host.

 ```bash
 npm run dev